The Dragon’s Mark

 Like everyone else, she’d grown up hearing the stories.
 No wings.
 Yellow sun.
 Blue oceans.
 So very different from the violet light their own sun cast, and the lavender waters of this world.
 Few who crossed over had ever returned to tell of the other side.
 In the entirety of the Western Kingdom, she knew only of Nestau.
 Like all children, she had been enthralled by the Gatekeeper’s stories of his travels back and forth across the veil separating the worlds.
 But the old man hadn’t been seen or heard from in many cycles.

-Cabor hadn’t shared with her how or where he found the recluse.
+Cabor hadn’t shared with her how or where he had found the recluse.

 She dropped her gaze to the clear crystal ring he gave her, the cool metal around her index finger.
 A copy of the ring he wore, and a necessity for crossing through The Divide.
 Without them, their memories of this world – of each other – would be lost.

 Neela stared at the gateway between worlds.
-So many countless hours she’d spent at Nestau’s feet, listening in rapt attention to his tales of the Old World.
+Countless hours she’d spent at Nestau’s feet, listening in rapt attention to his tales of the Old World.
 Of crossing between worlds.
 She never imagined she would actually see The Divide in person.
 It was like a myth.
-A very small part of her thought it might not be real.
+A very small part of her had thought it might not be real.
 Just a story made up by a crazy old man.

 But, it was real.
 And, she was about to cross it.
 Into the Old World – where they had all come from.
 Millenia ago.
 She knew the history of her people well.
 The ancestors who had escaped a dying world by creating this one.
 Throughout the cycles, many had crossed The Divide, wanting to return home.
 Risking themselves in the hope of finding a healed planet.
 Now, Neela would see it for herself.